How to Buy Bitcoins in Nigeria

 - Go to Luno and create an account

-- Choose how many Bitcoin you wish to buy
+- Choose how much Bitcoin you wish to buy

 - Enter your billing information and Bitcoin address